bregman-arie/devops-exercises/topics/kubernetes/README.md

 Explained [here](https://kubernetes.io/docs/concepts/extend-kubernetes/operator)

 "Operators are software extensions to Kubernetes that make use of custom resources to manage applications and their components.
 Operators follow Kubernetes principles, notably the control loop."

+In simpler words, you can think about an operator as a custom control loop in Kubernetes.
 </b></details>

 <details>